cagilalsac/RMSCTIS/ReadMe.txt

 For example, another request to the Users controller's Details action can be sent by writing https://localhost:7275/Users/Details/6 in the address of a browser or creating a link in a view using the HTML anchor tag such that <a href="/Users/Details/6">Details</a>.

+7.7) By scaffolding defaults, the Create, Edit and Delete actions have two overloaded methods.
+For example, for create and edit operations the first action is the get action which returns the view containing the HTML form to the user for editing or entering new data.
+If required, extra data not related to the model can be carried to the view by using ViewBag or ViewData.
+The second action for create and edit operations is the post action marked with the HttpPost action method which is used for sending form data to the action using the related view's model as parameter.
+Inside these post actions, after the model data is validated by ModelState, database create and update operations are performed by the related services.
+If there are validation errors catched by the ModelState through model's data annotations, the related view is returned with the model containing user entered data.
+For delete operation, the get action returns the model data to the view to show the details.
+If the submit button within the form is clicked, the hidden input for id value is sent to the delete operation's post action and catched by id action parameter, then delete operation is performed through the related service by using the id value.